Malianhua23/A-New-Framework-for-Analyzing-Drill-String-Dynamics/README.md

 attention:

-The research paper of the solver is under review, and only partial validation cases have been uploaded.
+The research paper of the model is under review, and only partial validation cases have been uploaded.

 After the manuscript is accepted, the program developed in this work (A-New-Framework-for-Analyzing-Drill-String-Dynamics) will be freely accessed, and the link will be updated in this section of the proof version.